Skip to content

 1. Install the LinkMesh server

 Install runs in one shell session.
-The package ships a systemd unit, an internal TLS CA, a default admin account, and a gitops-backed config store.
+The package ships a systemd unit, a default admin account, and a gitops-backed config store.
 The server keeps its state in an embedded database by default, so a single-host install needs no external database.
+It serves plain HTTP on port 8080; TLS is terminated by a reverse proxy or ingress in front (covered below).

 Terminal window